2026 Student Awards

-Any school or personal work created at any time during your academic, creative program is eligible to be entered into the 2025 Student Awards competition.
+Any school (group or individual) or personal work created at any time during your academic, creative program is eligible.

 Whether you are just starting your journey or looking to launch your career, the Applied Arts Awards give you an advantage in this competitive market.
 So, draw attention to yourself now and be remembered when you send in your resume.